-The fluoroscopy command can easily be positioned at the command unit.
+The contrast command can easily be positioned at the command unit.

 (1) This joystick enables guidewire translation, rotation and both simultaneously.
 Two speeds are available.
 (2) This joystick enables translation of the balloon/stent catheter.
 Two speeds are available.
 (3) This screen gives all commissioning instructions.